chrisnager/svg-please/README.md

 # [svg-please](//chrisnager.github.io/svg-please/)

 Simple script to replace your bitmap icons with inline SVGs with bitmap fallback built in.
+Inline SVGs reduce your image requests to zero and are able to be styled with CSS.
 [Check it out](//chrisnager.github.io/svg-please/).

 ## How to use

-Include modernizr and svg-please.js in your project.
+Include [modernizr](//modernizr.com/) and [svg-please.js](//github.com/chrisnager/svg-please/blob/gh-pages/svg-please.js) in your project.

 Add your bitmap icon images as you normally would with `<img>` tags.
 Use the class `svg-please` for any icons you intend to replace with inline SVG icons.